dcutting/Song/README.md

 # No
 ```

-If you have a number represented as a string, you can use the builtin `number` function to convert it to a number:
+If you have a number represented as a string, you can use the built-in `number` function to convert it to a number:

 ```
 x = "99"